For homeschoolers, managing library items can be quite the challenge!

 Build the habit that everyone in the household returns library items to this place or places after using them.
 It may take reminding each other regularly in the beginning, but before long, everyone will be used to it.
 It will make locating your library items much easier.

 The libraries all have online access to your account with your items checked out, items on hold, and more.
-The key is to work it into your schedule to check it frequently enough to manage items and avoid fines.
+The key is to work it into your schedule to check it frequently enough to manage items and avoid replacement fees for “lost” items.

 Finding the frequency that works for you may depend on how often you borrow materials.
-For a frequent user of the library, once a week might be a great starting-off point in order to avoid any surprise library fines.
+For a frequent user of the library, once a week might be a great starting-off point.

 5. Ensure you are receiving due date reminder emails if offered.